 By the end of his stint at Birmingham, Jones’ journey took a more unconventional turn.
 Rather than returning to the English leagues, Jones made the decision to leave behind the familiar for the bright lights of North America, specifically the NASL, where football, or “soccer” as it was known in the United States, was enjoying a boom period.
 This marked a bold shift for Jones, who, by the late 1970s, was well into his late 20s and in need of a change that could revitalise his career.

-Jones signed for the Fort Lauderdale Strikers, a club that had become synonymous with the growing appeal of soccer in America, at a time when the NASL was attracting many well-known figures from Europe.
+In 1978, Jones signed for the Fort Lauderdale Strikers, a club that had become synonymous with the growing appeal of soccer in America, at a time when the NASL was attracting many well-known figures from Europe.
 Although this move was not as high-profile as some of his contemporaries’ moves to the States, such as the iconic Pelé or Franz Beckenbauer, it nevertheless allowed Jones to experience a completely different footballing culture.
 His tenure with the Strikers in the NASL marked the end of his professional playing career, but it was not without its own set of challenges and rewards.

 The NASL was a league brimming with ambition, offering opportunities for many footballers to enjoy new adventures in a less intense, more flamboyant league than the English top flight.
 While it was often viewed as a stepping stone for established stars, it also provided a platform for lesser-known players like Jones to showcase their abilities.
 He spent the remaining years of his playing career with the Strikers, and his experience in the U.S. was an integral chapter in his footballing journey.
 For Jones, the NASL was not simply a retirement home for past-prime players but a chance to extend his career in a new environment.
 It was here that he finally hung up his boots, but not without leaving his mark in the U.S.